The Christian Life Is Not Always An Easy Life!

 Does Living A Christian Life Require Church Attendance?

 That’s why it’s important to attend a local church!
 It’s where believers can love each other, hear biblical teaching, worship God, encourage one another, and build each other up in the grace and knowledge of the Lord Jesus.
 Yes, a person can pray to Go in his or her home, car, or anywhere, but we need regular contact with other Christians to deal with all that tempts or overwhelms us.
 Just like working out in the gym with a partner encourages you and gives you some accountability, attending church strengthens your faith and helps to develop your relationship with Jesus.

 Another way to think about this question: A hospital is for those who are sick and ill, and a church is for sinners.
-Both the church and hospital are places are meant to heal, one physically, one spiritually.
+Both the church and hospital are organizations that are meant to heal, one physically, one spiritually.
 In a hospital, people need healing from their physical illness.
 In every church, people need healing from their sin sickness.
 Jesus is the Great Physician, who died to heal the sin in our lives.

 How To Live A Good Christian Life?